 Other legislative concerns

-Committee Discussion
+Committee Discussion:

 We have decided not to pursue an organized response or take action on SB 870 Restoring Sanity Act (DEI).

 Discussed whether our institutions did anything about comments for the DEI bill in case we need it – how it would affect higher ed programs and courses, etc. We need to be prepared within our schools with why we need DEI, why its important